Sunday Miscellany

 Sunday Miscellany is an English-language Irish radio programme featuring new Irish writing of poetry and (mostly non-fiction) prose, broadcast on Sunday mornings on RTÉ Radio 1 since 1968.
 The programme does not have hosts, but contributions of writings, read by the writers are intercut with related music.
 Contributors are a mix of established authors and poets and novices who have submitted their written works for consideration.

 The standard format is pre-recorded, but frequently, versions of the programme have been recorded in front of a live audience with a chamber or full orchestra and vocalists.

 A selection of pieces from the show entitled Sunday Miscellany: A Selection 2018 – 2023, won an Irish Book Award in 2023.

 The series had over 300,000 listeners in August 2024, beating presenter-led shows such as Sunday with Miriam, and Liveline.

+The opening theme was "Galliard Battaglia" by Samuel Scheidt form the show's beginning until 19 April 2026.

 Notable contributors

 Contributors to the programme have included: